taikedz/dockervisor/README.md

 This builds a fresh image to be called `IMAGENAME`, and runs a container based off of it.

 You can subsequently run the `jockler` command from anywhere to stop/start a container if its image has already been built once.

+By default, jockler starts containers daemonized; by specifying `attached` the output will be written to TTY

 ### Stopping and starting the container